Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Conclusion

 \section{Conclusion}

-In this paper have we studied the problem of estimating the migration direction of cells based on a single image.
-Our solution, based on deep circular regression with special attention to cycle-sensitive methods, has achieved an average accuracy of $\sim$17\degree\! on two datasets.
-This performance represents a significant improvement over the only previous work on this problem.
-The outcome of this work provides foundation for the realization of applications such as those outlined in the introduction, which were previously not possible.
-The focus of our future work will therefore be on investigating such applications.
+In this paper, we addressed the problem of estimating cell migration direction from a single image.
+Our solution, using deep circular regression and cycle-sensitive methods, achieved an average error of about $17^\circ$ across two datasets, outperforming the previous approach.
+We also evaluated our method on a third, more challenging dataset.
+This work paves the way for previously impossible applications, with our future efforts focused on developing these applications.